The Holy Grail Press

 because we had all decided

-that the funeral home and goofed
+that the funeral home had goofed

-and sent over the wrong one,
+and sent over the wrong guy,

 but no one was brave enough to admit it,